 Prerequisites: OEH 5213, OEH 5723, & OEH 5013 or Permission.
-Designed to acquaint public health students with risk communication concepts, strategies and activities during non-emergency and emergency situations by investigating the structure, methodology, and application of theoretical principles of communication with a focus on the occupational and environmental health area.
+Designed to acquaint public health students with risk communication concepts, strategies and activities during non-

 OEH 6473 RISK ASSESSMENT

 Prerequisites: OEH 5723, OEH 5553, or equivalent, or permission of the instructor.
 This course is designed to familiarize students with the different qualitative and quantitative approaches to assessing risks from occupational and environmental exposures to humans and ecosystems.
 The course will be based on established quantitative protocols for conducting risk assessments such as that used by the USEPA.